BSc (Hons) (NFQ Level 8)

 Students have the opportunity to take a work placement module and/or a research project module during Third Year or during the following summer vacation.

-Geology as a Minor Subject
+Earth Sciences as a Minor Subject

 Earth Sciences can be combined with either Archaeology or Geography as a Minor subject, with most of your study being in your Archaeology or Geography Major subject through DN700 Social Sciences.
 Depending on your interests, you may elect to study from the following range of themes: Geology and Society; Landforms, Sediments and Life; Field Skills; Geochemistry; Earth Materials; Solid Earth Evolution.
 To select Earth Sciences as a Minor, select DN700 Social Sciences, choose the Two Subject Combination, then select either Archaeology or Geography with Minor subject – and pick Earth Sciences.